Manual transmission: Synchronized downshift rev-matching system

 The synchronized down shift rev-matching system is a computer-controlled technology that mimics the manual rev-matching technique.

 Truck transmissions

-Some trucks have transmissions that look and behave like ordinary consumer vehicle transmissions—these transmissions are used on lighter trucks, typically have up to 6 gears, and usually have synchromesh.
+Some trucks have transmissions that look and behave like ordinary consumer vehicle transmissions, operated by a single lever.
+These transmissions are used on lighter trucks, typically have up to 6 gears, and usually have synchromesh.

 For trucks needing more gears, the standard "H" pattern can be complicated for some truck drivers, so additional controls are used to select additional gears.
 The "H" pattern is retained, then an additional control selects among alternatives.
 In older trucks, the control is often a separate lever mounted on the floor or more recently a pneumatic switch mounted on the "H" lever; in newer trucks, the control is often an electrical switch mounted on the "H" lever.
 Multi-control transmissions are built in much higher power ratings but rarely use synchromesh.

 There are several common alternatives for the shifting pattern.
 The standard types are: